ooaklee/reply/README.md

 The `Error` response notifies the consumer when an error/ unexpected behaviour has occurred on the API.
 There are **2** types of `Error Response Types`, `NewHTTPErrorResponse` and `NewHTTPMultiErrorResponse`.

-> Where `NewHTTPMultiErrorResponse` explicitly expects a slice of errors, `NewHTTPErrorResponse` can also return multi errors response by wrapping the manifest key errors with `errors.Join(errs...)`.
+> Where `NewHTTPMultiErrorResponse` explicitly expects a slice of errors, `NewHTTPErrorResponse` can also return multi errors response by wrapping the manifest errors with `errors.Join(errs...)`.

 The error response object forwarded to the consumer is sourced from the [error manifest](#more-about-the-errormanifest).
 In the event the error's string representation isn't in the manifest; `reply` will return the consumer a "500 - Internal Server Error" response.